 The Board of Directors and management has resolved as a main principle to follow the recommendations of the Norwegian Corporate Governance Code ("the Code") to the extent not considered unreasonable due to the company size and stage of development.
-Explanations are provided of non-conformance to the code if not fully implemented.
+Explanations of nonconformance to the Code are provided if not fully implemented.
 PCI Biotech's compliance with the Code is described in this report and section numbers refer to the Code's chapters.